vanjohnson879/frontline-cloud-doc/content/reference/plugins/gitlab_ci/index.md

 We also assume that you have already [configured a simulation]({{< ref "../../user/simulations" >}}) on Gatling Enterprise.
 You can copy the simulation ID from the simulations list view.
 In the following examples, we will show the simulation ID as `00000000-0000-0000-0000-000000000000`.

-## Quickstart (minimal pipeline, configuration)
+## Quickstart (minimal job configuration)

 In this example, we configure a workflow which will only start a simulation as already configured and uploaded on Gatling Enterprise.
-We use the `workflow_dispatch` trigger event, so that we can [run it manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow), but feel free to use what works for your use case.

 Create a file named `.gitlab-ci.yml` in your repository: